-R. Bristin and T. Yoshida.
+23. R. Bristin and T. Yoshida.
 Intercultural Communication Training: An Introduction (Sage Publications, 1994).
 24. I do not know how the recommendation that we engage in active listening by identifying the emotional content of the client's communication works for clients from more indirect cultures.
-One might hypothesize that a client who would be reluctant to directly name the way she is feeling may feel unconfortable with the lawyer giving feedback of the emotional content of the message.
+One might hypothesize that a client who would be reluctant to directly name the way she is feeling may feel uncomfortable with the lowyer giving feedback of the emotional content of the message.